robert-altmiller/code_profiler/README.md

   ## How is this code profiler different from other code profilers?

-- The timer() code profiling Python decorator is for standalone Python functions, Databricks notebook class functions, and Python file class functions.
+- The @timer code profiling Python decorator is for standalone Python functions, Databricks notebook class functions, and Python file class functions.
 It can be found in the [profiler_tools.py](https://github.com/robert-altmiller/code_profiler/blob/main/code_profiler/profiler_tools.py) Python file.
 We initially decorated the functions and class functions _manually_ with the @timer decorator but this was cumbersome for very large codebases.
-- It is important that we do not decorate standard library functions such as those found in the pyspark Python library.
-We added functions to filter out standard library functions so they do not get decorated with the @timer Python decorator.
+- It is important that we do not decorate standard library functions such as those found in the pyspark or pandas Python libraries.
+We added Python functions to filter out standard library functions so they do not get decorated with the @timer Python decorator.
-- We added automation to add the timer() decorator to all standalone Python functions and class functions and also update the globals() dictionary namespace with the newly decorated functions.
+- We added automation to add the @timer decorator to all standalone Python functions and class functions and also update the globals() dictionary namespace with the newly decorated functions.
+- The code profiler can profile code bases and frameworks which run as a single thread or multi-threaded.
 - The sections in the [profiler_tools.py](https://github.com/robert-altmiller/code_profiler/blob/main/code_profiler/profiler_tools.py) to pay attention to are the follwing:

   - __Code Profling timer() Decorator Function__